byui-cse/cse450-course/readme.md

 - Automatic smart quote transformation via [smartquotes.js](https://smartquotes.js.org)

 ## Building the Site
+The build toolchain is based on Python 3 (tested with 3.8.2).
+Aside from the standard libraries, the build script has two dependencies:[Python markdown](https://python-markdown.github.io), and [PyEmbed Markdown](https://pyembed.github.io/usage/markdown/).
+Both may be installed in the standard way:

+	pip install markdown
+	pip install pyembed-markdown

+While not required, it is recommended that you use a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

-After making changes, the build process can be run from the repository root by typing:
+Once the dependencies are install, the build process can be run from the repository root via a makefile by typing:

 	make

-Settings for this build process are stored in the `settings.cfg` file.
-The build script is written in Python: `/build-toolchain/build-site.py`.
+If your system doesn't have make installed, you can also manualy run the build script:

+	python3 ./build-toolchain/build-site.py -s ./settings.cfg

+The `settings.cfg` file contains site-specific settings for the build process.
+By default, the script will look in the current directory for `settings.cfg`, but you can also specify its path using the `-s` flag.

+An alternate configuration `settings-local.cfg` is also provided, which changes the host URL to `localhost`.
+This allows easy local development and testing with something like [MAMP](https://www.mamp.info).

+A local build rule is also provided in the makefile for convienience:

+	make local

 ## Template and Metadata